storeness/api-blueprint/README.md

 > fork](https://github.com/MichaelHirn/hercule).
 Clone the repo and install
 > hercule with `npm install -g /path/to/hercule/fork/clone`

+## How does it work?

+In order to gain all the benefits (higher DRYness, multi-file support, increased readability) we add one simple step, that can be completely automated.

+The workflow looks as followed:

+(1) **Write your blueprint**
+    *Thanks to resource transcluding, this step becomes quicker and easier then ever*

+(2) **Transclude the file with `hercule`**
+    *All the specified ressources get transcluded and the final api blueprint generated, with just one simple command: `hercule service-blueprint.md -o apiary.apib`*

+(3) **Finished docs and api blueprint**

 ## Why?

 Following through on the api blueprint standard leads to many desired outputs: